Web Analytics — What Data to Track and How to Use It

 You Have Data.
 You Don't Have Information.

 Google Analytics is installed on 85% of business websites.
 But 90% of those companies open it once a quarter, look at the number of visits, and close it.
 That's like having an atomic clock and using it only to check whether it's day or night.
+We see this at the start of almost every audit we run: a GA4 account exists, has been collecting data for months or years — and nobody has ever looked past the first screen after logging in.

 Data without context is useless.
 "10,000 visits per month" — is that good or bad?
 It depends.
 How many conversions?
 Where does the traffic come from?
 Is it growing or declining?
 How much does one visitor cost you?
 How much is one customer worth?